nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

     // Private keys are only available on the server
     apiSecret: '123',

-    // Public keys that are exposed to the client
+    // Public keys, exposed to the client
     public: {
       apiBase: process.env.NUXT_PUBLIC_API_BASE || '/api'
     }